Executive Director, Lifestyle Quixotica

-Lisa currently is Executive Director of Lifestyle Quixotica/Retreat Quixotica, is Nutritional Microscopy and Bio-Terrain Certified and is a Certified Yoga Instructor.
-Together with Dr. Antonacci she lectures, conducts workshops, and consults on health, nutrition and lifestyle changes by addressing the bodies systemic toxic overload, dehydration issues and nutrient deficiencies at a cellular level.
+Lisa currently is Executive Director of Lifestyle Quixotica/Retreat Quixotica.
+Together with Dr. Antonacci she lectures, conducts workshops, and consults on nutrition and lifestyle changes.
 They also host rejuvenation yoga and lifestyle retreats in Zihuatanejo, Mexico, in Banderas Bay outside of Puerto Vallarta, Mexico.

 Lisa understands the importance of family and community in supporting one’s journey to health and happiness.
 Together with Dr. Antonacci they teach that health is a lifestyle for the family and community, not a magic pill or surgery for the sick.

 Lisa has a Master of International Management degree from the Thunderbird School of Global Management and has participated in live/study abroad programs in both New Zealand and Japan.
 She is also a Certified Zenger Miller Instructor, teaching teamwork, collaboration and leadership skills to groups and organizations.